nikolay-vrjam/com.unity.addressables/readme.md

 With everything set up and configured, it's time to build the project's contents!

-In your Addressable Groups window, tick all 'Include in build' boxes of those groups that should be build.
-From the build tab, there's a new `Default build script - Multi-Catalog` build option.
+In your Addressable Groups window, tick all 'Include in build' boxes of those groups that should be built.
+From the build tab, there's a new `Default build script - Multi-Catalog` option.
 Select this one to start a content build with the multi-catalog setup.

 ## Loading the external catalogs

 When you need to load in the assets put aside in these external packages, you can do so using:

-> `Addressables.LoadContentCatalogAsync("catalogName.json");`
+> `Addressables.LoadContentCatalogAsync("path/to/dlc/catalogName.json");`